act-rules/act-rules.github.io/_rules/iframe-unique-name-4b1c6c.md

 The `iframes` in each set of target elements embeds the the [same resource](#same-resource) or [equivalent resources](#equivalent-purpose).

+**Note:** Resolving the embedded resource includes any redirects that are instant.

 ## Assumptions

 *There are currently no assumptions*